The Ceiling is Bothering Me, I Can’t Sleep! -Tips To Help Your Child with Autism Sleep

 Here is what you can do to improve sleep in your amazing child with ASD:

-3. Fix your schedule.
 Ensure bedtime is being offered at an appropriate time so you can ensure they are tired enough to sleep.
 Being over-tired and not tired enough can often look the same after all.
 To ensure the best bedtime, offer it based on the recommended amount of time between nap and bedtime, which is 5-6 hours for children 2 years and older, until your child is no longer napping.
-For additional information about schedules for babies and toddlers and amount of suggested time between naps, follow me here.
+For additional information about schedules for babies and toddlers and the amount of suggested time between naps, be sure to follow an age-appropriate sleep schedule.

 The fact is, up to 80% of children with Autism have difficulty sleeping.
 The good news is there are things you can do to help this – and we’re here to help as well.